VainF/Torch-Pruning/benchmarks/readme.md

 **Note 1:** $\text{speed up} = \frac{\text{Base MACs}}{\text{Pruned MACs}}$

-**Note 2:** Baseline methods are not implemented in this repo, because they require additional modifications to the standard models and training scripts.
+**Note 2:** Baseline methods are not implemented in this repo, because they may require additional modifications to the standard models and training scripts.

 **Note 3:** Donwload pretrained resnet-56 to reproduce our results: [dropbox](https://www.dropbox.com/s/lcpwz24gcxmo1a7/cifar10_resnet56.pth?dl=0)